ibm-cloud-docs/cephaas/block_storage_volume_sds_view.md

 ```
 {: pre}

-A successful response provides details of the volume, including capacity and IOPS, the volume status, and whether the volume is mapped to a host.
+A successful response provides details of the volume, including capacity and IOPS, the volume status, and the host mapped to which the volume is mapped.

 ```json
     {